EtherealEngine/etherealengine-docs/docs/2_devops_deployment/3_installing_projects_from_github.md

 into the database so that you can log yourself in; have another log method configured already and use that logged-in admin user; or reset the database with these values configured in the updated Helm configuration that is used for the reset.

+[^1] You don't technically need to install the app in your repos, but it makes managing pushing to GitHub much easier.
+The mechanics are as follows:

+  * Any user who is logged in with GitHub, which is done through the GitHub app's OAuth capapbilities, will have the repos that they have admin or write access to checked.
+    If the user has admin and project:write scopes in Ethereal Engine, they can push any projects that are linked to a repo that they have owner access to.
+  * The GitHub app, when installed into a GitHub repo, will gain certain permissions over that repo.
+    A user with admin and project:write scopes in Ethereal Engine, even if they don't have GitHub access to a repo, can install a project from, and push a project to, a GitHub repo that the GitHub app is installed in.
+In these situations, the Ethereal Engine project API is using the GitHub app's credentials to perform the actions, rather than a user's personal credentials.

+  So, while it is possible to manage GitHub project integration without installing the GitHub app into any repos, it requires that all project owners be logged in via GitHub and have admin/write access to the repositories.

+  If you install a project from a public repository that you do not have admin/write access to, and which the GitHub app is not installed in, it will download just fine, but it will not automatically create a deployment branch in that repo, nor will you be able to push changes to that repo.
+If you wish to back up up your changes, it is recommended that you clone the repo and use that as the source repository.

 ## Create a GitHub App in an organization, or your user